 DeSoto's scouts, in the luckiest stroke of his campaign, found Ortiz upon landing.B R E

 I DeSoto He would serve as DeSoto's guide and interpreter for the rest of his life.
 DeSoto's people would reward Chief Mococo with excess hardware when the port was abandoned.
 Florida's early pioneers would find some of it and call Chief Mococo's village site "Old Spanish Fields," as we shall see.

-The King's Comptroller, Juan de Anasco, was dispatched from Cuba to explore Florida's coast during the year before DeSoto sailed from Havana.
+The King's Comptroller, Juan de Anasco, had been dispatched from Cuba to explore Florida's coast during the year before DeSoto sailed from Havana.
 Anasco found Ponce de Leon's Charlotte Harbor and took some IndiansE from Chief Hirrihigua's village, Ucita, at the head of it.
 Anasco was licensed by the King to barter with them.
 They trapped fish in the harbor and traded them with inland Indians.
 Anasco envisioned developing that trade with Havana, which Cabeza de Vaca reported to lie 100 leagues due south of the harbor.
 It measures 250 statute miles (map at right), 265 statute miles sailing around the Key West/Dry Tortugas reefs: 100 Spanish legal leagues.

 Anasco's captives knew the shoreline and could locate their home port on their return with DeSoto's fleet.
 Their village, Ucita (which Inca called Hirrihique), would become DeSoto's base of operations.
 NarvŠez had been through that village, cut off Chief Hirrihigua's nose, then proceeded inland.
 Juan Ortiz had been there and fled for his life.